 One of my favorite recent discoveries has been the writing of Carol Horton PhD, a former professor of Political Science turned true yoga badass.
 Referring to recent "scandals" within some popular yoga brands she says this, "...while we should honor and learn from Indian tradition, we need to recognize and guard against our longstanding tendency to romanticize the “mystic East” and glom onto pseudo-traditional philosophies that promise to deliver us from the challenge of living in 21st century America...we need to stay grounded in the here and now, not sailing off into fantasies about joining some medieval Indian lineage and having “the Universe” smile on us just as we’d like, all the time."

 There's something insidious about how different yoga brands and lineages work: they indirectly ask their trainees to give up critical thinking.
 The frightening thing is that most people who stay give it up freely, even joyfully and without coercion, because interwoven in the dogma of yoga asana is the idea of yoga lineage being a direct line to the divine.
-Questioning the practice becomes about as sensical as questioning the life force energy itself or questioning your guru.
-Who are you, in your tiny bud of limited consciousness to question the process of unfolding to a thousand petaled lotus?
+Questioning the practice becomes about as sensical as questioning the life force energy itself or questioning your guru's credentials.
+I mean are YOU, in your tiny bud of limited consciousness to question the process of unfolding to a thousand petaled lotus?
 Well, first of all, you're not a flower.

 Thankfully there are a growing number of pioneers in the field of critical yoga theory.
 One of the most maligned dispellers of yoga myth is journalist William Broad, who in his book The Science of Yoga: The Risks and Rewards, manages to piss off a right handful of powerful yogafolk.
 In a quote from an online interview Broad says , “Yoga is surrounded by this certain mystique.
 Even though people know that it’s not that, they still love the existence of the mystique.
 The idea of perfection.
 Spiritual perfection, physical perfection, and anything that shakes that mystique is bad.
 Right?
 But to me, that’s like the Roman Catholic church sweeping the bad priests under the rug.
 There’s just going to be more victims.”